 - Good for you.
 Packed with protein from almond butter and chickpeas, plus extra nutrients from the dates and oats, you can truly feel great about eating these!

 Here’s what you need to make these chocolate chip cookie bars:

 - Pitted dates

 - Water or maple syrup

 - Cooked chickpeas: They replace the flour in this recipe, making these cookie bars flourless.

 - Gluten-free rolled oats: Oats themselves don’t contain wheat gluten, but they’re often farmed or processed in ways that cause cross-contamination.
-As a result, certified gluten-free oats have been carefully handled to avoid this.
+Because of this, certified gluten-free oats have been carefully handled to avoid that issue.

 - Pitted dates: I like to sweeten these chocolate chip cookie bars with pitted dates, which also gives them a caramelized complexity.

 - Baking powder: It’s the leavening agent that helps the cookie dough rise, creating a deliciously soft, baked treat.

 - Chocolate or carob chips: Because we could all use a bit more chocolate!
 Using dairy-free carob chips keeps the cookie bars vegan.